New photo library reflects Alliance direction

 The people working together to manage Skip come from Alliance organisations.

-Along with Ling, the Alliance Photo Team includes Daisy Kilel from BTL Kenya, Gary McMaster from Wycliffe Australia, and Luis David Marti from El Salvador.
+Along with Ling, the Alliance Photo Team includes Daisy Kilel from BTL Kenya, and Gary McMaster from Wycliffe Australia.
 The team hopes to add one more member, from the Europe area.
 Anyone interested can contact Ling.

 “Our mission for this small team is to collect new photos from local photographers in various areas,” she says.
 “Soon we will invite people to contribute their photos.
 The system allows us to create positions for contributors, where they can upload their photos directly.”